Youth Classes

 IN-PERSON CLASSES

-We now know that vaccination and proper masking lowers that risk considerably.
-Therefore, please do not come to class with symptoms (running nose, cough, sore throat) and mask when the possibility of infection is known.
+Please do not come to class with symptoms (running nose, cough, sore throat) and mask when the possibility of infection is known — the kindness to others means that we can continue to play and work together without constant interruption.

 KIDS CLASS (8-10yrs)